prk0ghy/systemx/README.md

 Running `npm install` or `npm install dev` after cloning should, as the command suggests, install everything you need in order to run SystemX

 ## Development
-Just run `npm install` in order to install all the prerequisites and then use `npm run dev:ssg` when working on the Content parts, or use `npm run dev:shop` when working on the portal.
+Just run `npm install` in order to install all the prerequisites and then use `npm run dev lasub.preview` when working on the Content parts, or use `npm run dev:shop` when working on the portal.

 ## Linting
 Before commiting it is advisable to run `npm run lint`, since those tests will be run by the CI/CD